-With your general written consent, we may use your health information or share it with others in order to treat your condition, obtain payment for that treatment, and run our business operations.
-In some cases, we may also disclose your health information for payment activities and certain business operations of another healthcare provider or payor.
+We may use your health information or share it with others in order to treat your condition, obtain payment for that treatment, and run our business operations.
+In some cases, we may also disclose your health information for payment activities and certain business operations of another health care provider or payor.
+We can do all of these things without obtaining your authorization.
 Below are further examples of how your information may be used and disclosed for these purposes.

-We may share your health information with doctors or nurses at the hospital who are involved in taking care of you, and they may in turn use that information to diagnose or treat you.
-A doctor at our hospital may share your health information with another doctor inside our hospital, or with a doctor at another hospital, to determine how to diagnose or treat you.
-Your doctor may also share your health information with another doctor to whom you have been referred for further healthcare.
-If you are a bone marrow/peripheral blood stem cell donor or recipient, your information may also become part of that person's medical record.
+We may share your health information with doctors, nurses or other staff at any of our locations who are involved in taking care of you, and they may in turn use that information to diagnose or treat you.
+An MSKCC doctor may share your health information with another MSKCC doctor, or with a non-MSKCC doctor, to determine how to diagnose or treat you.
+Your MSKCC doctor may also share your health information with another doctor to whom you have been referred for further health care.
+If you are a bone marrow/peripheral blood stem cell donor or recipient, your information may also become part of your recipient/donor’s medical record.

-We may use your health information or share it with others so that we may obtain payment for your healthcare services.
+We may use your health information or share it with others to obtain payment for your health care services.
 For example, we may share information about you with your health insurance company in order to obtain reimbursement after we have treated you, or to determine whether it will cover your treatment.
 We might also need to inform your health insurance company about your health condition in order to obtain pre-approval for your treatment, such as admitting you to the hospital for a particular type of surgery.
-Finally, we may share your information with other healthcare providers and payors for their payment activities.
+We also may share your information with other health care providers and payors for their payment activities.

 We may use your health information or share it with others in order to conduct our business operations.
-For example, we may use your health information to evaluate the performance of our staff in caring for you, or to educate our staff on how to improve the care they provide for you.
-Finally, we may share your health information with other healthcare providers and payors for certain of their business operations if the information is related to a relationship the provider or payor currently has or previously had with you, and if the provider or payor is required by federal law to protect the privacy of your health information.
+For example, we may use your health information to evaluate the performance of our staff in caring for you, or to educate our staff on how to improve the care they provide to you.
+We also may share your health information with other health care providers and payors for certain of their business operations if the information is related to a relationship the provider or payor currently has or previously had with you, and if the provider or payor is required by federal law to protect the privacy of your health information.